stakahama/libIgorPro/README.md

   V_maxloc= 0; V_min= 0.5; V_max= 1; V_minRowLoc= 1;
   V_maxRowLoc= 0; V_startRow= 0; V_endRow= 2;
 ```
 All of the symbols preceded by `V_` are variables; if created within a function they persist only within the local scope of the function (variables and strings can have a local function scope, in contrast to waves).
 The following example shows a case where successive calls to a specific operation (`wavestats`) may be made within one function, leading to destructive updating (of `V_*` variables).
-Note that newer versions of Igor Pro have the functions `WaveMin` and `WaveMax`.
+Note that newer versions of Igor Pro have the functions `WaveMin` and `WaveMax` so this illustration is mostly for pedagogical purposes.
 ```
 function largerdiff(waveref1,waveref2)
     wave waveref1, waveref2